 - The centre has a framework for enabling results that fall outside the user partners' core areas to be commercialised by other means, e.g. through establishing new research-based enterprises.

-Not uniformly good across all centres

-Internationalisation

-- The centre has a distinct profile and clearly articulated objectives for international cooperation. - The centre is successful in international research cooperation. - The centre engages in active collaboration with international research groups and has contributed in other ways to the internationalisation of Norwegian research and business and industry. - The centre attracts outstanding international researchers, including research fellows and senior staff, as visiting researchers.
-Researchers and research fellows at the centre have conducted stays at research institutions abroad.

-√ though this has been adversely affected by COVID

-√ though more support and training in generic skills are needed

-√ though more women should be recruited

-Researcher training and recruitment

-- The centre has an effective framework in place for researcher training and helps to train highly skilled personnel in the centre's areas of specialisation. - The centre is actively engaged in education, especially at the master's degree level, and promotes recruitment to the centre's subject areas with special focus on increased recruitment of women.

-$\sqrt{}$

-$\sqrt{}$

-$\sqrt{}$

-$\sqrt{}$ but see comments on board chair and scientific advisory board below

-True for some centres; not for all

-Partners and funding

-- The centre receives long-term funding from the host institution and partners, and these have increased their funding beyond the minimum requirements. - Active efforts are made to attract new user partners, and the user partners include large companies as well as small and medium-sized companies with a high technology and innovation profile. - The centre has been successful in securing other external funding.

-Organisation

-- The centre has a visible profile, a strong identity and has established successful collaboration between its partners. - The centre is organised in a manner that is well adapted to the host institution's organisation. - The centre has a board and management which ensure that the intentions and plans on which the centre is based are followed up. - The centre has a common administration with a high degree of scientific and administrative autonomy. - The centre has achieved a satisfactory gender balance among the management staff and research fellows.
+Not uniformly good across all centres Int - - - ernationalisation The centre has a distinct profile and clearly articulated objectives for international cooperation.
+The centre is successful in international research cooperation.
+The centre engages in active collaboration with international research $\frac{1}{\sqrt{2}}$ - groups and has contributed in other ways to the internationalisation of Norwegian research and business and industry.
+The centre attracts outstanding international researchers, including research fellows and senior staff, as visiting researchers.
+Researchers and research fellows at the centre have conducted stays at research institutions abroad. though this has been adversely affected by COVID Re searcher training and recruitment - The centre has an effective framework in place for researcher training and helps to train highly skilled personnel in the centre's areas of specialisation. ${f V}$ though more support and training in generic skills are needed - The centre is actively engaged in education, especially at the master's degree level, and promotes recruitment to the centre's subject areas with special focus on increased recruitment of women. though more women should be recruited Pa tners and funding - The centre receives long-term funding from the host institution and partners, and these have increased their funding beyond the minimum requirements. \checkmark - Active efforts are made to attract new user partners, and the user partners include large companies as well as small and medium-sized \checkmark - companies with a high technology and innovation profile.
+The centre has been successful in securing other external funding. \checkmark Or ganisation 1 - The centre has a visible profile, a strong identity and has established successful collaboration between its partners.
+N - The centre is organised in a manner that is well adapted to the host institution's organisation. \checkmark - The centre has a board and management which ensure that the intentions and plans on which the centre is based are followed up.
+The centre has a common administration with a high degree of scientific and administrative autonomy. but see comments on board chair and scientific advisory board below - The centre has achieved a satisfactory gender balance among the management staff and research fellows.
+V True for some centres; not for all